avinash201199/Portfolio-Collection/README.md

 5. **Submit:**
    - Submit your rating, 📝

+# Contribution is fun! :green_heart:

+In order to make a hassle-free environment, I implore you all (_while contributing_) to follow the instructions mentioned below!

+Happy Submissions :slightly_smiling_face:

 Your feedback is valuable!
 Thank you for contributing to the growth of the Portfolio-Collection repository.
 Happy rating! 🌈✨